Magnet Facts For Kids

 Now what you will know is that all magnets can pull things towards themselves no matter what the shape of the magnet is.
 That is what magnetism is.

 They can’t pull things like paper, glass or cloth, only things that are made of iron or that contain iron, so if you try and attach a magnet to something plastic, it’s just not going to work.

-There are different types of magnets and some have super fancy names like Air-core magnets, Electromagnets and the Permanent magnets.
-The ones we usually see are mostly man-made by using electricity.
+There are different types of magnets and some have super fancy names like Air-core magnets, Electromagnets and Permanent magnets.

 There are also naturally magnetic rocks called lodestone found on the Earth’s surface and in the past people made them magnetic by rubbing iron on the rock surface.